munificent/craftinginterpreters/book/evaluating-expressions.md

 [interpreter design pattern]: https://en.wikipedia.org/wiki/Interpreter_pattern

-Instead, we're going to break out our groovy [Visitor pattern][].
+Instead, we're going to reuse our groovy [Visitor pattern][].
 In the previous chapter, we created an AstPrinter class.
 It took in a syntax tree and recursively traversed it, building up a string which it ultimately returned.
 That's almost exactly what a real interpreter does, except instead of concatenating strings, it computes values.

 [visitor pattern]: representing-code.html#the-visitor-pattern

-We start with a new class:
+We start with a new class.

 ^code interpreter-class

 It declares that it's a visitor.
 The return type of the visit methods is Object, the root class that we use to refer to a Lox value in our Java code.
-To satisfy the Visitor interface, we need to define visit methods for each of the four expression tree classes we've defined.
+To satisfy the Visitor interface, we need to define visit methods for each of the four expression tree classes our parser produces.
 We'll start with the simplest...

 ### Evaluating literals